What’s A Good Sport Peppers Substitute?

 For an authentic Chicago dog, sport peppers are a must.
 But there are times when picking up these regionally-prized pickled peppers may be near impossible.
 Outside Chicago they can be tough to find, so where do you turn?
 What’s a good sport peppers substitute that’ll provide a similar tangy flavor and bold bite?
 There’s good news: Your grocery store has many options, especially if you’re willing to forgo using whole peppers on your dog.

-We earn a commission if you click this link and make a purchase at no additional cost to you.
+Last update on 2024-10-08.
+We earn a commission if you make a purchase, at no additional cost to you.

 Your closest eating experience: Pickled serrano peppers (whole)

-Your grocery store may not have sport peppers, but check the pickled and international sections for pickled serrano peppers too.
+Your grocery store may not have sport peppers, but check the pickled and international sections for pickled serrano peppers, too.
 Goya, among other Latin food producers, offers pickled serrano peppers, and they may be easier to find than sport peppers.

 Some simply consider sport peppers pickled serrano peppers, and, whether they are or not, they do share many similarities.
 The serrano’s thin and long shape works perfectly with hot dogs, and the heat is the same medium range on the Scoville scale (10,000 to 23,000 Scoville heat units).
 If you have pickled serrano peppers available, these are your best go-to as a sport peppers alternative.

-An easy-to-source alternative: Pickled jalapeño peppers (wheeled)
+An easy-to-find option: Pickled jalapeño peppers (wheeled)

-Temper the sport peppers heat: Pickled pepperoncini (wheeled)
+Temper the sport peppers heat: Pickled pepperoncini

 At 100 to 500 Scoville heat units, there is only a hint of heat in pepperoncini.
 In fact, they are closer in heat to bell peppers (0) than jalapeño (2,500 minimum).
 If you’re looking for a sport peppers substitute because you’re not a fan of the overall spiciness of those chilies, then opting for pickled pepperoncini is a terrific family-friendly alternative.

-UPDATE NOTICE: This post was updated on July 18, 2022 to include new content.
+UPDATE NOTICE: This post was updated on July 22, 2024 to include new content.

 Subscribe